-- (a) The agency shall adopt or develop appropriate criterion-referenced assessment instruments designed to assess essential knowledge and skills in reading, mathematics, social studies, and science.
-Except as provided by Subsection (a-2), all students, other than students assessed under Subsection (b) or (l) or exempted under Section 39.027, shall be assessed in: - (1) mathematics, annually in grades three through eight; - (2) reading, annually in grades three through eight; - (3): - (4) social studies, in grade eight; - (4) science, in grades five and eight; and - (5) any other subject and grade required by federal law.
+- (a) The agency shall adopt or develop appropriate criterion-referenced assessment instruments designed to assess essential knowledge and skills in reading [writing], mathematics, social studies, and science.
+Except as provided by Subsection (a-2), all students, other than students assessed under Subsection (b) or (l) or exempted under Section 39.027, shall be assessed in: - (1) mathematics, annually in grades three through [seven without the aid of technology and in grade] eight [with the aid of technology - (2) reading, annually in grades three through eight;

+- (4) social studies, in grade eight; - (4) (5) science, in grades five and eight; and - (5) (6) any other subject and grade required by federal law.